ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Timid Robot plus ones the idea that we should avoid hanging too much on user-agents.
 They also believe it is impossible to avoid mis-use of the vocabulary; if a website owner is claiming that anyone can scrape material that is pirated, that issue is out of scope for this.
 They are also concerned that we are conflating content holder and copyright holder.
 Access to the content gives you the ability to add the signal, but it may or may not be recognized in a specific jurisdiction as copyright holder.

-Glenn Deen notes that it is not necessarily about negatives, but can be used in some context to attach a right to something no matter where the content is availabile (RFC example).
+Glenn Deen notes that it is not necessarily about negatives, but can be used in some context to attach a right to something no matter where the content is available (RFC example).

 Fabrice jumps to a day two topic, he is concerned that if we focus too much on identification that we will find misuse.
-See the deepseek question, where no one was blocking it, because they didn’t know it existed.
+See the Deepseek question, where no one was blocking it, because they didn’t know it existed.
 We need to a way to express signal that is usable by any actor.

 Leonard note that he agrees that the identification issue important but out of scope.